 You will pay the agreed fee at each session or in advance of session.
 I generally do not offer sessions over weekends or Bank Holidays.
 However, in the case we do agree to have a session on such days, I will charge a 40% premium to your regular fee.

-I also run sessions over Skype, which we may agree to should sessions in person at any time not be feasible.
-You also agree to potential sessions over Skype in the case I am travelling.
+I also run sessions online, which we may agree to should sessions in person at any time not be feasible.
+We will also have sessions online in the case either of us is travelling.
 You are also fully aware that sessions that are not held in person pose higher risks in terms of maintaining confidentiality because of technology that is used and which I as therapist cannot influence.
-You, therefore, are aware and accept this risk by taking on therapy over Skype.
+You, therefore, are aware and accept this risk by taking on therapy online.

 You agree to attend sessions regularly and will endeavour not to miss more than two consecutive sessions at any point.
 Should your potential non-attendance become considerable, we will explore it in therapy for potential ulterior meaning and discuss how to approach it.

 You will keep yourself, others, the environment and me safe.
 This means no matter how you feel, you will control your behaviour and not act violently or threaten with violence to anyone or anything.